Three freed · Zero hands of my own

 He named the lobster and didn't make a thing of it.
 He just named it and kept walking.

 He put on a diving suit.
 This was not in the contract.
 The contract said “purchase a lobster, take it to open water, release it.”
 It did not specify equipment.
-Karim brought a GoPro.
+He brought a GoPro.
 He also arranged for a marine biologist to be on standby.

 He went to the Olas Altas pier.
 He bought a spiny lobster from a fisherman — no claws, no rubber bands, which is how spiny lobsters work.
 He took it out by boat to Mismaloya and released it.